timeflux/hackathon/exercises/Exercise 1 - Your very first graph.md

         target: monitor:after
 ```

-Here, you use havee multiple graphs, so you need a Broker to exchange data between graphs by subscribing and publishing them.
+Here, you use have multiple graphs, so you need a Broker to exchange data between graphs by subscribing and publishing them.

 There are 3 graphs in this app: Broker, Publisher, Subscriber.

 The Publisher is very similar to the graph from hello_2 where you generate random time-series and add 1.
 The difference is that you replace the 'display' node by publishers.
 You won't see any data displayed in your terminal.
 But you published them in the Broker under topic names 'before' and 'after', and then, see,  the Subriber graph subribes to those topics and sends them to the UI monitoring at ports named 'before' and 'after'.
 So if you open adress <http://localhost:8000/monitor/> in your broser, you should see thee two timeseries, before and after having add 1.
 To display a signal, you must select a stream and a channel in the dropdown and click in 'display' button.